 Required when type is custom.
 A JSON Schema object for complex types.

 The description field on the function is the most important part.
 The LLM uses it to decide when to call the function.
-A vague description means the agent won’t know when to use it.
 Be explicit: “Call this when the user asks about order status” is better than “Get order info”.

 These names are used by built-in integrations and cannot be used:knowledge_base_search, calendar_create_event, calendar_list_events, calendar_update_event, calendar_delete_event, gmail_send_email, gmail_search_emails, slack_send_message, slack_list_channels, add_to_cart, view_cart, clear_cart, checkout